 SQL Set operators are conceptually derived from the mathematical set principle.
 The three fundamental set operators are

-All three, with variations (in particular, OUTER UNION) and options, could be carried out in PROC SQL for combining data from a number of tables in the SQL procedure.
+All three, with variations (in particular, OUTER UNION) and options, could be carried out in PROC SQL to combine data from several tables in the SQL procedure.

 Before we delve into the main points of PROC SQL set operators, let’s set up the basic distinctions between joins and set operators.

 DATA first; A = 1; RUN; DATA second; B = 2; RUN;

 So each of these tables has one row and one column.
 You can use a PROC SQL step to combine the two through a simple cross join:

 SELECT * FROM first, second